Spring 2027 Convocation

 What is the difference between Commencement and Convocation?

-University of Utah Commencement 2026-Thursday, APRIL 30, 2025 at 6:00 pm-Jon M. Huntsman Center
+University of Utah Commencement 2026-Thursday, May 6, 2027 at 6:00 pm-Jon M. Huntsman Center

-The University of Utah celebrate all of its graduates at the University Commencement ceremony on April 30.
+The University of Utah celebrate all of its graduates at the University Commencement ceremony on May 6.
 This gathering honors graduating students from our colleges and schools across campus during this university-wide event.
 Graduate degrees are conferred on colleges and schools as a whole when students stand as one.
 Individual students do not walk across stage in this ceremony, and their names are not read aloud.
 For more information please visit the University Commencement website.

-CFA Spring Convocation 2026-Friday, May 1, 2026 at 12:00 Pm -Kingsbury Hall
+CFA Spring Convocation 2027-Friday, May 7, 2027 at Time tba -Kingsbury Hall

 Each college and school at the University of Utah recognizes the achievements of its own graduating students in a smaller, more intimate Convocation ceremony.
 The College of Fine Arts Convocation is the ceremony where students are recognized for their work, listen to college and student speakers, walk across stage, have their names announced, and receive their diploma covers.
 Convocation is a ticketed event in the College of Fine Arts and is held in Kingsbury Hall.
 There will be overflow seating provided in David Gardner Hall, in the Thomson Chamber Music Hall.